traefik/traefik/docs/content/middlewares/overview.md

 ## Provider Namespace

-When you declare a middleware, it lives in its provider namespace.
+When you declare a middleware, it lives in its provider's namespace.
 For example, if you declare a middleware using a Docker label, under the hoods, it will reside in the docker provider namespace.

 If you use multiple providers and wish to reference a middleware declared in another provider